mattvenn/turtleprize/lesson-2.md

 ## Sabotage! : 10 minutes

 Explain they're going to play a game called sabotage.
-This game was invented by [Alan O'Donohoe](http://twitter.com/teknoteacher) to teach resiliance in dealing with syntax errors.
+This game was invented by [Alan O'Donohoe](http://twitter.com/teknoteacher) to teach resilience in dealing with syntax errors.

 Each pair saves their program to a new file called 'sabotaged.py' using `file->save as`.
 They then make 5 deliberate syntax errors.
 Students will already have come across syntax errors as they are easily caused by: